 (1) In this Act —

-“licensed premises” means premises in respect of which the occupier is required to hold a licence under Part V of the principal Act and which are used for the purpose of disposing of waste to landfill, whether or not a licence is in force;
+licensed premises means premises in respect of which the occupier is required to hold a licence under Part V of the principal Act and which are used for the purpose of disposing of waste to landfill, whether or not a licence is in force;

-“principal Act” means the Environmental Protection Act 1986.
+principal Act means the Environmental Protection Act 1986.

 (2) Unless the contrary intention appears, words defined in the principal Act have the same meanings in this Act as in that Act.

-[Section 3 amended by No. 54 of 2003 s.
+[Section 3 amended: No. 54 of 2003 s.
 141.]

 4. Levy may be prescribed